OracleSiebel/ConfiguringSiebel/Containerization/Docker/oraclelinux/classic/readme.md

 # Siebel On Docker for Oracle Linux 7

+This legacy content is left here for interest.
+Since 21.1, Oracle switched to the modular deployment engine, so you should [review the content there](../classic-mde).

 In this section, we'll cover one possible method for building and running Siebel as a set of Docker containers that will run against an Oracle Linux 7 (also Red Hat) operating system.
 These files have been tested using IP17 and IP18 installation media.
 The section is split into two parts:

 * [Build](build)